We are interested in finding out about wildlife sightings in our parish.

 20th July 2016, old cemetery

-Adder and Essex skipper butterfly spotted by green spaces team members, Matt and Tony.
+Essex skipper butterfly spotted by green spaces team members, Mat and Tony.

 July 2016, old cemetery

-Kestrels, Buzzards, Green woodpecker and Great spotted woodpecker heard by green spaces team member, Matt.
+Kestrels, Buzzards, Green woodpecker and Great spotted woodpecker heard by green spaces team member, Mat.

 11th July 2016, Wallbridge